Irrelon/ige/readme.md

 > Compiling the engine: run the `build-watch` npm command and then run the
 > `fixPaths` npm command. `build-watch` will compile the TypeScript changes
 > to JavaScript files.
 The fixPaths will watch .js files and fix any paths
-> to .js files that don't have a .js extension.
+> to .js files that don't have a .js extension as well as resolving TS
+> paths like @/something to their relative equivalent.

 # Isogenic Game Engine
 HTML5 2D and isometric scenegraph-based game engine written entirely in TypeScript.